The Chemistry Learning Center is located in room 208 of the Chemical Sciences and

 Use the TimeSlot scheduling tool to meet with a CLC coach 1:1.
 We recommend making a recurring appointment, this will allow you to work with the same coach each week and build a good working relationship with your coach.
 We also offer one-time appointments, allowing you to meet with a coach as needed.
 You can make as many one-time appointments as you need.
 If you choose a virtual appointment, your coach will email you information about how to join via Zoom or Hangouts.

-To meet with a walk-in coach, email the CLC using the link below.
-In the body of email place your full name and course number.
-A coach will email you a Zoom link to meet with him/her.
-Please note, during peak periods of high volume, it could take a while for a coach to get to you, therefore for best service, we highly recommend that you make a one-time appointment to meet with a coach at your convenience.
+Please note, during periods of high volume, it could take a while for a coach to get to you, therefore for best service, we highly recommend that you make a one-time appointment to meet with a coach at your convenience.

 The CLC has copies of the solutions manual for assigned homework problems.
 Also for your reference, we have a library of chemistry textbooks and keep notebooks of old exams and quizzes on file.
 Computers are available to access Canvas and online chemistry study guides.